Wayne Herbert: Life as a Disabled Gay Man, Advocate & Speaker

 I stand before you today: a product of homophobia, bullying, harassment, physical and emotional abuse, and disability discrimination.
 I am sure I could be forgiven for being sad and cynical.
 However, I am not.
 Despite this, I am hopeful for the future.

-What I discovered is that there is a power in a willingness to be open and honest and laugh at myself and the inappropriate things people say.
-I have come to understand this is a conversation we all need to have.
-I have just started it.
+I have just started the conversation.
 While for the longest time, all I was to many people was a faggot, poofter, retard or spastic.
 Because that is what they labeled me.
 It has never been, nor will it ever be, how l see myself.

-My parents taught me a very valuable lesson as a young person.
-Just be.
-Just be me and never apologize or compromise that for anyone.
 I am going to hold a mirror up to the community and ask why we feel at times so uncomfortable to engage with people with disability.
 How do we as a society value people with disability and members of the LGBTIQ community?
 What does this say about us as a country?

 I have mentioned leadership a number of times during my talk.
 I understand that what comes with leadership is a responsibility and as a leader, I will always be a voice for the voiceless and power for the dis-empowered and a change agent for everyone.